Homomorphisms between multidimensional constant-shape substitutions: Precisions on bijective constant-shape substitutions

-Since bijective substitutions are reduced, by \cref{AutomoprhismVirtuallyZd}, the automorphism group of $(X_{\zeta},S,\Z^{d})$ is virtually $\Z^{d}$.
+Since bijective substitutions are reduced, \cref{AutomoprhismVirtuallyZd} implies that the automorphism group of the substitutive subshift $(X_{\zeta},S,\Z^{d})$ is virtually $\Z^{d}$.
 In fact, we have a more rigid result in the bijective case as shown in the following proposition.

-\begin{proposition} Let $\zeta_{1},\zeta_{2}$ be two aperiodic bijective primitive constant-shape substitutions with the same expansion map $L$ and support $F_{1}$.
-Then, any factor $\psi:X_{\zeta_{1}}\to X_{\zeta_{2}}$ satisfying Property \ref{CommutationPropertySlidingBlickCodeSubstitution} in \cref{MainTheorem} has radius 0.
-In particular, the automorphism group $\Aut(X_{\zeta},S,\Z^{d})$ of an aperiodic bijective primitive constant-shape substitution is isomorphic to the direct product of $\Z^{d}$, generated by the shift action, with a finite group given by 0-radius sliding block codes $\tau:X_{\zeta}\to X_{\zeta}$ given by a bijection $T:\A\to\A$. \end{proposition}
+\begin{proposition} Let $\zeta_{1},\zeta_{2}$ be two aperiodic bijective primitive constant-shape substitutions with the same expansion matrix $L$ and support $F_{1}$.
+Then, any factor map $\psi:X_{\zeta_{1}}\to X_{\zeta_{2}}$ satisfying Property \ref{CommutationPropertySlidingBlickCodeSubstitution} in \cref{MainTheorem} is induced by a letter-to-letter map.
+In particular, the automorphism group $\Aut(X_{\zeta},S,\Z^{d})$ of a substitutive subshift given by an aperiodic bijective primitive constant-shape substitution is isomorphic to the direct product of $\Z^{d}$, generated by the shift action, with a finite group given by a permutation of the letters in the alphabet $\A$. \end{proposition}